-As the youngest of Kentucky’s eight state universities—and its only comprehensive university located in a major metropolitan area—NKU approaches its 50th anniversary with a proud history as a student-first institution that provides a transformative educational experience at a great value.
+NKU is a thriving metropolitan institution located near downtown Cincinnati.
+As the youngest of Kentucky’s eight state universities—and its only comprehensive university located in a major metropolitan area—NKU boasts a proud 55-year history as a student-ready institution that provides a transformative educational experience at a great value.

 NKU values its role as an integral part of the Greater Cincinnati region and recognizes the region as a powerful source of knowledge and experience that can enrich every aspect of the university.
-NKU is committed to regional stewardship and instilling a passion in students that will propel them into fulfilling careers, community engagement, and enriched lives.
-This commitment drives the expansion of academic offerings and creation of new opportunities for hands-on experiential learning that places students alongside leaders of academic research, business, and industry.
+In fact, more than 82 percent of NKU alumni live and work in the tri-state region.
+This drives the expansion of academic offerings and creation of new opportunities for hands-on experiential learning that places students alongside leaders of academic research, business and industry.

 As the university has grown, so too has the reputation of its academic programs, allowing us to compete for the best faculty and students from across the nation and around the world.
-The recent success in Division I athletics–culminating in a Horizon League men’s basketball championship and the first trip to the NCAA Tournament in 2017—has brought NKU to a whole new level of public awareness.
+The historic success in Division I athletics–including a 2023 Horizon League men’s basketball championship and the fourth trip to the NCAA Tournament since 2017—has brought NKU to a whole new level of public awareness.
 The profile has never been higher in the state capitol, and the maturing alumni base has never been more engaged.

-The Health Innovation Center, scheduled to open in fall 2018, will be an anchor for transdisciplinary education and interpersonal training.
-A new partnership will soon launch with the University of Kentucky College of Medicine and St. Elizabeth Healthcare to create a regional medical school campus at NKU.
-These initiatives, along with enhanced investments in the Colleges of Informatics and Health Professions and the STEM programs, position the university to become a leader in health innovation and a key contributor to improving population health in the region.
+The Health Innovation Center, which opened in fall 2018, is an anchor for transdisciplinary education and interpersonal training.
+We’ve partnered with the University of Kentucky College of Medicine and St. Elizabeth Healthcare to maintain a regional medical school campus at NKU.
+These initiatives, along with enhanced investments in the College of Informatics, College of Health and Human Services, Haile College of Business and our many STEM programs, position the university to remain an innovative leader in the region.